Sound on Sound has a great article on Read more →

 IntuitMatch and IntuitQ – “Eyes to the ears” is a more realistic slogan that we like.
 It does not mean give way to your eyes if your ears tell you everything you need.
 More the case that when you are struggling to hear what is wrong (but you know something is wrong) it can give visual insight.
 We don’t suggest you simply trust what you see and go by that.
 It’s an interactive process of listening and seeing and experimenting with changes.
 The key word here is “experimenting”.

 The dynamics processing in Har-Bal is based entirely on the average level envelope that you see in the time-line.
 You create a transfer function to map the input average level to a new output average level and Har-Bal uses it to figure out what gain to apply dynamically prior to the limiter at any point in time.
 Unlike conventional dynamics processing, it doesn’t use attack – decay envelope extraction.
 The envelope it already has from the analysis.
-As such the gain change that tracks the music is in sync and symetrical about the content.
+As such the gain change that tracks the music is in sync and symmetrical about the content.
 By that I mean with a normal compressor you would typically have a fast attack time and slow release which means that the gain quickly drops at the start of a transient and slowly rises at the tail after the transient.

-Now you’ll probably think that makes no sense and will sound aweful.
-However it doesn’t sound aweful, and here is the reason why.
+Now you’ll probably think that makes no sense and will sound awful.
+However it doesn’t sound awful, and here is the reason why.
 In traditional compression we principally have fast attack and slow release because a compressor cannot predict the future so it doesn’t know when to pull down the level and if it does it slowly a very big transient will push through before it has a chance to bring it down.
 We have a slow release time because fast gain change will lead to a lot of distortion.
 Because Har-Bal knows the entire history of the track we don’t need fast attack because we know when to pull the level down.
-The net result is that the dynamics processing in Har-Bal works more like the volume riding technique of recording engineers of days gone past where they would adjust down the level while the music is being recorded because they knew when the loud parts were comming.
+The net result is that the dynamics processing in Har-Bal works more like the volume riding technique of recording engineers of days gone past where they would adjust down the level while the music is being recorded because they knew when the loud parts were coming.
 This point is clearly illustrated in Figure 11, which shows the difference between envelope detection used traditionally and in Har-Bal.

 By using a slow moving envelope for dynamics processing we ensure that the short term transient material remains largely unaltered and we simply change the relativity between loud and soft passages of a track.
 This also ensures that very little distortion is introduced by dynamics processing.
 These two factors are responsible for the clean sound of Har-Bal’s dynamics processing.